What leadership essentials do people want from their church leaders?

 Some of the people you serve may place a lot of demands on you, and you’ll go crazy if you try to meet all those demands.

-But I have found, in general, that most people are reasonable, and at the core, they want the same essentials from a leader.
+But I have found, in general, that most people are reasonable, and at the core, they want the same essentials in a leader.

 If you let the few “unreasonable” people consume your time, wear you out and beat you down, you’ll never move forward.
 Be kind but say no. Love them but hold firm.
 If they leave, let them know they are welcome to come back.

-Focus your energy on these FIVE ESSENTIALS that reasonable people want.
+Focus your energy on these FIVE LEADERSHIP ESSENTIALS that reasonable people want.